billiondev-911/billiondev-911/README.md

 - 👋 Hi, I’m @billiondev-911
 - 👀 I’m interested in IT technology.
 - 💞️ I’m looking to collaborate on IT company.
-- 📫 How to reach me --Telegram : akintar, Discord :  hgertee
+- 📫 How to reach me --Telegram : Mailov2,
 - 😄 Pronouns: Billion
 - ⚡ Fun fact: Try count from 1 to 100000000